-Miami Law is also highly regarded for our faculty's overall academic and professional quality.
-Our faculty members take great pride in developing good working relationships with students and are available to discuss course materials as well as questions related to the study of law in general.
+Miami Law faculty members take great pride in developing good working relationships with students and are available to discuss course materials as well as questions related to the study of law in general.
 Miami Law has one of the largest number of faculty members teaching or researching in the area of international law of any American law school.

 Miami Law is located on the University of Miami's main campus and is within a 10-minute walk from key spots at the university, such as the state-of-the-art fitness center, the local post office, concert halls, the campus bookstore, the university's art museum, the student health center, and the campus food court.

-Miami Law boasts a variety of career services to help students and graduates, both US and international, reach their professional goals.
-Our school has a Career Development Office (CDO) with advisors who are former practicing attorneys with a wide range of legal backgrounds.
+Our school has a Career Development Office (CDO) with advisors who are former practicing attorneys.
 For international students, the CDO has a dedicated international LLM advisor who has expertise in counseling this specific group of students.
-The office organizes workshops, career and job fairs, a mock interview program and brings guest speakers throughout the year to assist students with their job search and professional development needs.
+The office organizes workshops, career and job fairs, a mock interview program to assist students with their job search and professional development needs.

 Specifically designed for the foreign law graduate, the U.S. and Transnational Law for Foreign-Trained Lawyers is specialization within the International Law LL.M. and is Miami Law's general LL.M. program.
 This program welcomes foreign-trained attorneys from all over the world to continue the study of law in a context that emphasizes American common law and its impact in the global economy.
 The program permits unusual flexibility by allowing students to choose courses in their area of interest from the general law school curriculum.
 Overall, this LL.M. offers foreign lawyers a unique opportunity to study both theoretical and practical aspects of the U.S. legal system and to appreciate the effects of globalization upon U.S. and transnational law.

-The LLM + Intensive English Program is for qualified law students who need to improve their English proficiency before they immerse themselves into an LL.M. program.
-Miami Law requires applicants to the regular LL.M. program to have a minimum TOEFL score of 92 or a minimum required IELTS score of 7.0.
-Applicants with scores both above and below the target scores may apply to this program.
+The Intensive Legal English + LL.M.
+Program is for qualified law students who need to improve their English proficiency before they immerse themselves into an LL.M. program.
 Students are fully integrated into the Miami Law community and participate in the school’s academic networking and social events.
 All classes are taught at Miami School of Law.

 The program is full-time, 3 semesters, and it starts in the Spring semester in January.
 During the first semester, students focus on achieving the English language and communication skills necessary to be successful in tan LL.M. program in the fall.